Protocol Setup#

 By Score (Descending) |

-Sorts by score from highest to lowest.
-Objects with the best match to the model are sent first. |
+Sort by score from highest to lowest.
+Objects that better match the model are sent first.
+More common and recommended: It always guarantees parts picking with more reliable identification. |

 By Score (Ascending) |

 Sorts by score from lowest to highest.
-Objects with the weakest match to the model are sent first. |
+Objects that worst match the model are sent first.
+NOT RECOMMENDED: It does NOT always guarantee parts picking with more reliable identification. |

 By X Coordinate (Ascending) |

-Sorts by increasing X coordinate.
-Useful if the robot prefers sequential picking along one axis. |
+Sort by ascending X coordinate.
+Useful if robot has sequential picking preference along one axis. |

 By X Coordinate (Descending) |

-Sorts by decreasing X coordinate. |
+Sorts by descending X coordinate. |

 By Y Coordinate (Ascending) |

-Sorts by increasing Y coordinate. |
+Sorts by ascending Y coordinate. |

 By Y Coordinate (Descending) |

-Sorts by decreasing Y coordinate. |
+Sorts by descending Y coordinate. |

 X Alternating |